baieric/chatstats/ROADMAP.md

 ## Bug Fixes and Improvements

 * fix how stickers look in graphs
-* figure out how to show better emojis in graphs
+* figure out how to show Apple emojis in graphs
-* get consistent colours for the legend
+* get consistent colours for the legend (i.e. fix the order of the senders in the legend)
-* fix/suppress warnings in plot_graph.py
+* fix/suppress warnings in grapher.py
-* get better word lists for filtering
+* get better word lists for filtering (to do a top words graph, ignoring common words)
 * auto-detect what properties to use for graphs based on number of people in the chat, number of messages, etc. ?
-* toggle for whether to show full names
 * show warning if two users have the same full name or first name, depending on config

 ## Web UI Idea